-As the future of Kazakhstan had slowly turned toward independence while the Soviet Union crumbled as a result of the economic pressures from the cold war, it discovered that it's inventory of 1,410 nuclear warheads actually totaled 1,414.
-After an exhaustive search through the documentation, the responsible agency discovered that they had received an undocumented shipment of four MIRV (Multiple Independently targetable Reentry Vehicle) nuclear warheads with serial numbers not matching any on the Russian documentation.
+As the future of Kazakhstan was slowly turning toward independence while the Soviet Union crumbled as a result of the economic pressures from the cold war, it discovered that it's inventory of 1,410 nuclear warheads actually totaled 1,414.
+After an exhaustive search through the documentation, the responsible agency discovered that they had received an undocumented shipment of four MIRV (Multiple Independently-targetable Reentry Vehicle) nuclear warheads with serial numbers not matching any of the Russian documentation.
 These individual warheads, when disconnected from the MIRV guidance subsystem, weighed just under three hundred pounds each.
-Each warhead had the destructive power of just over one hundred times that of Fat Man, the plutonium bomb dropped on Nagasaki Japan on August 9, 1945.
+Each warhead had the destructive power of just over ten times that of Fat Man, the plutonium bomb dropped on Nagasaki Japan on August 9, 1945.

-This discovery was made after reconciliation of inventories

-with mother Russia at the resumption of the Strategic Arms Reduction Treaty negotiations between the U.S. and the U.S.S.R. in 1985.
+This discovery was made after reconciliation of inventories with mother Russia at the resumption of the Strategic Arms Reduction Treaty negotiations between the U.S. and the U.S.S.R. in 1985.
 As time went by Kazakhstan found itself facing a number of dilemmas.
 At the top of the list were: How to economically survive their rapidly approaching independence and what to do with the four nuclear warheads that nobody knew they had.
 After much wringing of hands and gnashing of teeth they decided on the obvious solution; sell the nukes to the highest bidder.
 Their first potential customer was the North Korean RGB.

-The PRK had barely enough money to maintain basic, fundamental governance, but their military budget held funds earmarked for 'buying technology' - like nuclear weapons.
+The PRK had barely enough money to maintain basic, fundamental governance, in fact thousands (some say millions) of their citizens had starved to death and millions more were barely surviving.
+And yet their military budget held funds earmarked for 'buying technology' - like nuclear weapons.
 Their baseline strategic defense plan called for three nuclear warheads and the necessary delivery systems for retaliation to a South Korean or Japanese attack.
 This was their need and they would push hard in negotiations to buy these three warheads - and they succeeded.

-Fortunately for us one of our CIA double agents acting as an agent for Iraq was able to buy the fourth warhead without the PRK's knowledge that the fourth unit even existed - after all, they were a very poor country and had need for only three in their defense planning.
+Fortunately for us, one of our CIA double agents acting as an agent for Iraq was able to buy the fourth warhead without the PRK's knowledge that the fourth unit even existed - after all, they were a very poor country and had need for only three in their defense planning.
 Kazakhstan negotiated with North Korea for the three units until they had reached their financial limit and then more than doubled their income by selling the last unit to Iraq - they thought.
-The total sale netted Kazakhstan a little over the equivalent of eight hundred million dollars U.S., a nice shot in the arm for an emerging nation.
+The total sale netted Kazakhstan a little over the equivalent of nine hundred million dollars U.S., a nice financial shot in the arm for an emerging nation.

-Using the warhead procured from Kazakhstan, Wayne Hawkins and his team at Langley spent a month designing and building three fake nuclear cores - the part of the warhead that causes the nuclear explosion.
-These cores looked and weighed exactly the same as the real ones - about the size of a large grapefruit.
-They even gave off the same level of residual radiation.
+Using the single warhead procured from Kazakhstan, Wayne Hawkins and his team at Langley spent a month designing and building three fake nuclear cores - the part of the warhead that causes the nuclear explosion.
+These cores looked and weighed exactly the same as the real ones - about the size of a small grapefruit.
+They even gave off the same level of residual plutonium radiation.
 This mission was to covertly substitute the fake cores for the real ones in the three North Korean warheads thus rendering them nuclear duds - they would still explode but do minimal, non nuclear, damage.

-After listening to the details of the infil, Stephens said, "Ok gentlemen, let's stay close to our secure comms and we'll reconvene as we get updates.
+After listening to the details of the infil (infiltration), Stephens said, "Ok gentlemen, let's stay close to our secure comms and we'll reconvene as necessary when we get updates.
 So far everything looks good . . .
 Stevens out."
 Which meant the meeting was over, for now.